hPienko/hUCCB/README.md

 ### Using CubeProgrammer or STLink Utility

-It is possible to flash raw binaries using[CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) or [ST-Link Utility](https://www.st.com/en/development-tools/stsw-link004.html).
+It is possible to flash raw binaries using [CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) or [ST-Link Utility](https://www.st.com/en/development-tools/stsw-link004.html).